Is Sugar Bad For You?

 What Can I Do About Sugar Cravings?

-It can be really useful to check the sugar content on the packaging of products you are eating and look at the ingredients to find out where that sugar is coming from.
+It can be beneficial to check the sugar content on the packaging of products you are eating and look at the ingredients to find out where that sugar is coming from.

-Bearing in mind the recommended daily intake of sugar, you can make more informed choices about the foods you are consuming.
+Bearing in mind the recommended daily sugar intake, you can make more informed choices about the foods you consume.

 Final Thoughts

 So, yes, too much sugar can be bad for you, but sugar isn’t bad in itself.
-It’s just important to be aware of how much sugar is in your diet and where that sugar is coming from.
+It’s just important to know how much sugar is in your diet and where that sugar is coming from.
 You don’t need to avoid refined sugars altogether… don’t be afraid to treat yourself once in a while!

-Moderation is key when it comes to this essential and delicious part of our diet.
+Moderation is vital in this essential and delicious part of our diet.
 Keep in mind that too much of anything, even natural sugars, can have a negative effect on the body.
 The devil is in the dose, not the food itself.